Cloud is the

 The hyperconnected consumer is increasingly fickle, and brand loyalty is diminishing—yet consumers care more about the provenance of what they’re buying, and the sustainability of who’s producing it.
 The hyperconnected consumer can connect with brands from farm to fork, and expects both transparency and honesty throughout the brand relationship.

-Hyperconnected consumers—and the new technologies they depend on—are transforming Consumer Goods.
+Hyperconnected consumers—and the new technologies they depend on—are transforming consumer goods companies.

 Driving new consumption patterns.